microsoft/moaw/workshops/serverless-overview/workshop.md

 ```

-You should now have a new Event Grid System Topic resource in your resource group that should look like this :
+Now you should see the Event Grid System Topic in your Resource Group :

 ![event-grid-system-topic-image](assets/event-grid-system-topic-creation.png)